 - We looped the ribbon (or you can use a strip of finished edge of the sheet) around the center, made a knot at center to cinch front

 - Bring straps up over the shoulders and tied it securely to the back strap. (important! do not tie around neck this will not keep top secure)

-- We used the same method from skirt.
+- We used the same method from the toga skirt.
 Made two slits at back of band and threaded ends through, pulled snugly at half knot and then finished knot securely at back.

 - You can take three strips of sheet and braid a length. this can be used for straps, or pinned at edge of top for a braided detailed look.

 Add gold accessories to complete the look!
-Accessories can really finish off any outfit.
+Accessories can really finish off these two piece togas.
 Below are some great options.
 One of the best accessory was the gold temporary tattoos (Shown on one of Emma’s friends, second to right in photo)